Does a Short Swing Equal a Quick Swing?

 Here are the actualities:

-- The time to contact is longer since contact is out front.
-The further out front, the earlier the hitter must commit – they are more often “fooled” by off-speed.
+- The time to contact is longer when contact is out front.
+Moreover, the further out front, the earlier the hitter must commit – they are more often “fooled” by off-speed.
 Striving to hit the ball out-front gives the pitcher a considerable advantage.

 - The time to contact is longer since bat speed is slower early in the swing.
-The arms are thrusting the hands forward instead of letting the legs, core, and shoulders utilize accumulated (conserved) momentum to quickly speed up the barrel.
+The arms are thrusting the hands forward instead of letting the legs, core, and shoulders utilize accumulated (conserved) momentum to speed up the barrel quickly (early bat speed).

 - There are issues with swing plane (attack angle) and swing patterns (pulling) that affect productivity.